opensensorhub/osh-node-dev-template/README.md

 It is highly recommended that the user be or become familiar with docker and the following commands

-●     To run docker image detached exposing ports
+●     To run Docker image detached exposing ports

          sudo docker run -d -p443:443 [repo]:[tag or image id]

 - ***-p port_visible_to_world:port_exposed_docker_container***:
     - Expose additional ports by including more -p switches, one for each port to be mapped

-●     To list docker images:
+●     To list Docker images:

          sudo docker images

-●     To see which docker image is/are running:
+●     To see which Docker image is/are running:

          sudo docker ps

-●     To see which docker all docker images running or stopped:
+●     To see which Docker all Docker images running or stopped:

          sudo docker ps -a

-●     To kill a docker image:
+●     To kill a Docker image:

          sudo docker kill <container id>

-●     To gracefully start a stopped a docker image:
+●     To gracefully start a stopped a Docker image:

          sudo docker start <container id | friendly name>

-●     To gracefully stop a docker image:
+●     To gracefully stop a Docker image:

          sudo docker stop <container id | friendly name>